Chssam/Rainful-Diffolor/README.md

 raqote - Draw all path related attributes into image

-sickle_ui - The design I did took from, but I still decide to make my UI backend
+sickle_ui - The idea I did took from, but the nodes become quite heavy when many spawned behind without be active use, I decided to make my own UI just to prevent nodes taking up memory space.

 ...